New Brunswick environmental legislation: Watercourse Alteration Regulation

 A watercourse is defined in this regulation as anything that contains water, such as lakes, streams, rivers and ponds.
 The purpose of the regulation is to protect these areas from activities that will cause unnecessary harm that affects the function of the watercourse.
 Individuals wishing to perform an activity that could cause unnecessary harm, such as building a bridge or cutting trees with 30 metres of the watercourse, must first obtain permission in the form of a permit from the Minister.
 This permit will outline what may be done, how it may be done, and the time of the year that it is allowed to be done.
 There are limitations to this regulation, such as that it does not apply to areas where a large river meets the ocean, such as below the Reversing Falls on the Saint John River.

+Other legislation

 Environmental Trust Fund Act

 The Environmental Trust Fund Act established a fund which can be used for a various things which are outlined within the Act, such as promoting sustainable development, education about the environment, and conservation.
 The funds are gained through the saving of part of the fees collected under the Beverage Containers Act and donations.
 The Act requires the Minister of Environment to designate a board to advise him/her on how the fund should be used.